Śūraṅgama Sūtra: In favor of full Chinese composition

-Hurvitz claims that the Śūraṅgama Sūtra is "a Chinese forgery".
-Faure similarly claims that it is "apocryphal."

-In China during the early modern era, the reformist Liang Qichao claimed that the sutra is apocryphal, writing, "The real Buddhist scriptures would not say things like Surangama Sutra, so we know the Surangama Sutra is apocryphal.
-In the same era, Lü Cheng (呂澂) wrote an essay to claim that the book is apocryphal, named "One hundred reasons about why Shurangama Sutra is apocryphal" (楞嚴百偽).
+In China during the early modern era, the reformist Liang Qichao claimed that the sūtra is apocryphal, writing, "The real Buddhist scriptures would not say things like Surangama Sūtra, so we know the Surangama Sūtra is apocryphal.
+In the same era, Lü Cheng (呂澂) wrote an essay to claim that the book is apocryphal, named "One hundred reasons about why Shurangama Sūtra is apocryphal" (楞嚴百偽).

-According to James Benn, the Japanese scholar Mochizuki Shinko's (1869-1948) Bukkyo kyoten seiritsu shiron "showed how many of the text's doctrinal elements may be traced to sources that already existed in China at the beginning of the eighth century, and he also described he early controversy surrounding the text in Japan."
+According to James Benn, the Japanese scholar Mochizuki Shinko's (1869–1948) Bukkyo kyoten seiritsu shiron "showed how many of the text's doctrinal elements may be traced to sources that already existed in China at the beginning of the eighth century, and he also described he early controversy surrounding the text in Japan."